ohmyshake/programming-tutorial/book/intro.md

 # Introduction ✨

-Welcome to **Programming Notebook**.
-The notebook is mainly about my scientific notes and gain in learning programming and geophysics, and I will be very glad if it is helpful for your researches too.
+Welcome to **Programming Notebook**, a notebook mainly about my scientific notes and gain in learning programming and geophysics, and I will be very glad if it is helpful for your researches too.

 **Enjoy** 👋👋👋